Eniola-Codes/pizza-ordering-with-framer-motion/README.md

 # pizza order aplication

-A very dynamic application i used to practce framer motion.
+A pizza ordering application i used to practice framer motion.

 **End Result**